-Many of the site publishers utilizing Google’s DFP ad server employ a setting that allows its Ad Exchange (AdX) to outbid any of the winning waterfall bidders by even a penny per CPM, because AdX gets the last bid.
+Many of the site publishers utilizing Google’s DFP ad server employ a setting that allows its Ad Exchange (AdX) to outbid any of the winning waterfall bidders because AdX gets to do the last bid.
 This is supposed to maximize yield, but it also puts AdX in a privileged position.

 So you can see why site publishers might feel they’re not getting what their ad space is worth.
 When they utilize waterfall bidding, and when they employ Google’s ecosystem, they might not be receiving the highest price they could.

 This arrangement, Index Exchange vice president Steve Sullivan told me, is “meddling with the demand.”
 It also meddles with the data, he said, because you can’t really tell what your ad inventory is worth.